 First press control command which is by default Ctrl+a and after press c .This will create a new window with shell-like below.

 Switch Next Window

 In a typical screen usage there will be more than one windows so how can we switch between these windows.
 In order to switch next window use

-Another navigation shortcut for screen is switching previous window.
-Switching between windows do not end process or close current window.
+Another navigation shortcut for the screen is switching the previous window.
+Switching between windows do not end the process or close the current window.

 Detaching From Screen

-Other very popular usage of screen is detaching from screen.
-Think about these scenario.
+Another very popular usage of the screen is detaching from the screen.
+Think about these scenarios.
 We are copying some big files but have go out by closing ssh session.
-In this situation we can detach current screen session and then reattach.
+In this situation, we can detach current screen session and then reattach.

 List Existing Sessions

 To reattach screen sessions we may need to list current existing sessions.
-Screen provides -list option to list these detached session with the date time information and session name.
+The screen provides -list option to list these detached sessions with the date-time information and session name.

 $ screen -list